abhsrivastava/abhsrivastava.github.io/_posts/2017-11-3-Actors-With-Guice.md

 	val myActorRef : ActorRef = actorSystem.actorOf(Props(new MyActor(a, b, c)))
 ```

 And while this works.
 I still resent that now I have two ways of creating objects in my project.
-One via Guice and then via the `actorOf(Props(...))` mechanism listed above.
+One via Guice approach of `injector.getInstance` and then a second approach which is specific for actors `actorOf(Props(...))` mechanism listed above.
 I always wished that I could use Guice to get instances of actors and classes alike.

 Lets write up a quick actor.